 Review: NRS Vector PFD

-Change can be hard, but it doesn't have to be uncomfortable.
-I am guilty of sticking to what I know, and while there is some value to that, I am happy I gave the NRS Vector a chance
+Change can be hard, but that doesn't mean it has to be uncomfortable.
+I am guilty of sticking to what I know, and while there is some value to that, I am happy I gave the NRS Vector a chance.

 The fit is what really sold me.
 The Orbit Fit System hugs just right, tightens down safely, and doesn't ride up.
-I’ve worn it for long days guiding and while practicing rope work, and it’s stayed comfortable and locked in the whole time.
-The rescue features are dialed: quick-release belt, internal harness, solid attachment points.
-There’s a slotted front pocket (fits a carabiner and a snack) and a handwarmer tunnel that doubles as gear storage.
-Little things, but they add up.
+Whether I'm wearing it for long days guiding or while practicing rope work, it stays comfortable and locked in the whole time.
+The rescue features are dialed: quick-release belt, internal harness, and solid attachment points.
+There’s a slotted front pocket (which can fit a carabiner and a snack) and a handwarmer tunnel that doubles as gear storage.
+They're little things, but they add up.

-It's built to last, and without any compromise to the environment.
-Recycled outer shell and PVC-free foam—tough and sustainable.
-I will say it’s a bit overbuilt if you’re just floating the Madison with a six-pack.
-But if you’re guiding, teaching swiftwater, or running anything with consequence, it’s a vest you can count on.
+The NRS Vector is built to last, without any compromise to the environment.
+It consists of a recycled outer shell and PVC-free foam, making it both tough and sustainable.
+It may be a bit overbuilt if you’re just floating the Madison with a six-pack, but if you’re guiding, teaching swiftwater, or running anything with consequence, it’s a vest you can count on.

 After a few weeks of wearing it for everything from training days to pushy water, I can confidently say I'm happy to have it in my quiver.